redox-os/website/content/news/this-week-in-redox-12.md

 date = "2016-03-11T21:24:55+01:00"
 +++

 This is the 12th post of a series of blog posts tracking the development and progress of Redox, the Rust operating system.
-If you want to know more about Redox in general, then visit our [Github page](https://github.com/redox-os/redox).
+If you want to know more about Redox in general, visit our [Github page](https://github.com/redox-os/redox).

-This week have been dedicated to documentation, for the great points [/u/rozaliev brought up](https://www.reddit.com/r/rust/comments/481e09/redox_vs_linux_in_10_years/d0gz5v3).
-This means we have a lot new documentation initiatives...
+This week has been dedicated to documentation, for the great points [/u/rozaliev brought up](https://www.reddit.com/r/rust/comments/481e09/redox_vs_linux_in_10_years/d0gz5v3).
+This means we have a lot new documentation initiatives.

 *(edited by Ticki)*

 # PSA
-If you have  questions, ideas, or are curious about Redox, you are recommended to join `#redox` on `irc.mozilla.org`, and chat with us!
+If you have any questions, ideas, or are curious about Redox, we recommend joining `#redox` on `irc.mozilla.org`, and chat with us!

 # What's new in Redox?

-- [@ticki](https://github.com/ticki) is working on a Rust-style book, [The Redox Operating-System](https://doc.redox-os.org/book/). **This is currently the single, most complete source of information about Redox**.
+- [@ticki](https://github.com/ticki) is working on a Rust-style documentation book, [The Redox Operating System](https://doc.redox-os.org/book/). **This is currently the single, most complete source of information about Redox**.
 If you're interested in Redox, you should definitely go check it out.

 - [@jackpot51](https://github.com/jackpot51) has added a brand-new [Discourse forum](https://discourse.redox-os.org).
-He also did a full redesign of the website (as you might notice on this very page).
+He has also done a full redesign of the website, as you may have noticed.

-- [@ticki](https://github.com/ticki) has [completely rewritten](https://github.com/redox-os/redox/pull/552) `libredox`'s IO and process, making `libredox` almost 100% compatible with `libstd`. [@jackpot51](https://github.com/jackpot51) have also done some extensive changes, to `path` and `fs`.
+- [@ticki](https://github.com/ticki) has [completely rewritten](https://github.com/redox-os/redox/pull/552) `libredox`'s IO and process, making the Redox port of Rust's `libstd`, `libredox`, nearly 100% compatible with the official library.

+- [@jackpot51](https://github.com/jackpot51) has also made some extensive changes to `path` and `fs`.
 Now you can easily port your Rust program to Redox!

-- [@ticki](https://github.com/ticki) made [URLs have three different internal representations](https://github.com/redox-os/redox/pull/522), yielding a modest improvement in performance.
+- [@ticki](https://github.com/ticki) has made [URLs have three different internal representations](https://github.com/redox-os/redox/pull/522), yielding a modest improvement in performance.

 - [@jackpot51](https://github.com/jackpot51) has ported `ed` to Redox.